pomeg-letterbombers/pokemon-ace-notes/docs/technical-documentation/grab-ace-exit.md

 - [E-Sh4rk](https://mlaurent.ovh/) for his [CodeGenerator](https://e-sh4rk.github.io/CodeGenerator/) which was used to create many of the box name codes
 - [RETIRE](https://youtube.com/@RETIREglitch) for suggesting a better way to jump to a return address in Thumb (`POP {pc}`)
 - [デテロニー](https://www.youtube.com/@detelony) for the [Japanese FR/LG ACE setup](https://www.youtube.com/watch?v=i9d4AyI2l1A) which also convinced me to use `POP {pc}`.
+- Mettrich on the Glitch City Research Institute Discord server for creating the improved box 14 exit.